 If you or a loved one have never been charged with a crime before, here’s an overview of the legal process.
 You may try to navigate the system yourself at first or rely on a public defender.

-At Fienman Defense, we have time to take on your case, dive into the facts, and fight hard for the best possible outcome.
+At Fienman Defense, our Bucks County criminal defense attorney has time to take on your case, dive into the facts, and fight hard for the best possible outcome.
 We’ve been doing just that for years.

 Arrest